 Propagating a Neon Pothos from stem cuttings is so easy to do.
 I do it in water with great success but they can also be rooted in a light mix.
 Roots form off the nodes of the stems so they’re already on their way for you.

-You can see me pointing at the nodes in the video in case you don’t know what they are.
-As your Pothos starts to trail, you’ll notice small brown bumps on the stems.
+You can see me pointing at a leaf node in the video in case you don’t know what they are.
+As your pothos starts to trail, you’ll notice small brown bumps on the stems.
 Those are the emerging roots.

 Pests

 My Neon Pothos hasn’t gotten any.
 When I lived in Santa Barbara my Pothos Marble Queen got mealybugs.
-I spotted them early on & took action with rubbing alcohol & a cotton swab.
+I spotted them early on and took action with rubbing alcohol and a cotton swab.
+This post on Getting Rid Of Mealybugs will give more details on how to control them.

-When I worked as an interior plant technician, I also encountered quite a few Pothos with spider mites & scale.
-I’ve done posts on mealybugs, spider mites & scale so you can identify them & treat accordingly.
+When I worked as an interior plant technician, I also encountered quite a few Pothos with spider mites and scale.
+I’ve done posts on Mealybugs, Spider Mites & Scale so you can identify them and treat accordingly.

 Pests can travel from houseplant to houseplant fast so make you get them under control asap.